ElementalAlly/attendanceProject/README.md

 # Setup (Debian-based Linux Dist)
 We are going to be installing using pip install, then setting up scripts to run this application on startup.

+Login as root, then follow the steps here:

 ## Installing software needed
 ```
 apt-get install git